 Understanding the history and traditions of the church will help you engage as a thoughtful Christian.
 Many students go on to graduate work in history, theology, religious studies, philosophy and seminary, and pursue a variety of careers, including:

 As a student of early Christianity, you’ll study a relevant ancient language for two semesters.
-In addition to offering coursework in Koine Greek and in Latin, Gordon is one of just a handful of colleges that offer undergraduate coursework in Syriac—another important language for reading ancient texts and understanding the worldview of early Christians.
-Gordon's Jerusalem and Athens Forum offers an opportunity to study great historical texts along with students of all majors.
+Gordon offers coursework in Hebrew and classical and Koine Greek—important languages for reading ancient texts and understanding the worldview of early Christians.
+Gordon's Jerusalem and Athens Forum offers an opportunity to study great historical texts alongside students of all majors.